 \section{Introduction}

 For a probability space $(\O, \cF, \dbP)$, the $\si$-algebra $\cF$ is typically interpreted as the information, and the probability measure $\dbP$ as the law of the state variable $X$.
-In the majority of the stochastic control literature, the player controls the law of $X$, denoted as $\dbP^\a$, and the objective is to choose a control $\a$ to maximize certain utility $J(\dbP^\a)$.
-Note that $\a$ is required to be measurable to the information $\cG$ the player observes, which is typically a sub-$\si$-algebra of $\cF$.
-Then, by using $\a\in \cG$ to denote the $\cG$-measurability of $\a$, the value of the standard control problem is: \bea \cJ_0(\cG) := \sup_{\a\in \cG} J(\dbP^\a). \eea At above the player's information $\cG$ is fixed.
-In many practical situations, however, the player may acquire information, for example, through learning, conducting experiments, buying, or even (illegally) spying.
+In the majority of the stochastic control literature, the player controls the law of $X$, denoted as $\dbP^\a$, and the objective is to choose a control $\a$ to maximize certain utility $J(\dbP^\a, \a)$.
+Note that $\a$ is required to be measurable to the information $\cG$ the player observes, which is often a sub-$\si$-algebra of $\cF$.
+Then, by using $\a\in \cG$ to denote the $\cG$-measurability of $\a$, the value of the standard control problem is: \bea \cJ_0(\cG) := \sup_{\a\in \cG} J(\dbP^\a, \a). \eea At above the player's information $\cG$ is fixed.
+In many practical situations, however, the player may acquire information through various means, such as learning, conducting experiments, purchasing it, or even (illegally) spying.
 That is, he may control the $\si$-algebra $\cG$.
-Note that $\cJ_0(\cG)$ is increasing in $\cG$: $\cJ_0(\cG_1) \le \cJ_0(\cG_2)$ whenever $\cG_1\subset \cG_2$.
-However, typically the player will incur certain cost $C(\cG)$ to acquire the information $\cG$, then his objective becomes \bea \cJ(\cG) := \cJ_0(\cG) - C(\cG). \eea In general $\cJ$ is not monotone in $\cG$ anymore, namely it is not true that the more information, the better for the player.
+Note that $\cJ_0(\cG)$ is increasing in $\cG$: $\cJ_0(\cG_1) \le \cJ_0(\cG_2)$ whenever $\cG_1\subset \cG_2$, and thus the optimization problem $\sup_\cG \cJ_0(\cG)$ is trivial.
+However, typically the player will incur a certain cost $C(\cG)$ to acquire the information $\cG$, then his objective becomes \bea \cJ(\cG) := \cJ_0(\cG) - C(\cG). \eea In general, $\cJ$ is no longer monotone in $\cG$; in other words, it is not true that more information is always better.
 Then the following information control problem, or its dynamic version with filtration $\dbG$ as a control, makes sense: \bea \sup_\cG \cJ(\cG) \q\mbox{or}\q \sup_\dbG \cJ(\dbG), \eea where the supremum is over all admissible $\si$-algebras $\cG$ or admissible filtrations $\dbG$.
-The information has been a central consideration in stochastic controls, especially in stochastic differential games.
+The information has been a central consideration in stochastic controls, especially in games.
 There are numerous publications related to information, and we shall provide a brief literature review on works related particularly to information controls in Subsection \ref{sect-literature} below.
 However, there seems to lack a systematic study on problems controlling the $\si$-algebras or filtrations directly.
-As a long term project we aim to investigate this important issue systematically, and this paper serves as the first step, by focusing on the control problem \eqref{supcJ} only.
+As a long term project we aim to investigate this important issue systematically, and this paper serves as a first step, by focusing on the control problem \eqref{supcJ} only.